Table of Contents

 Ivan also recommends giving employees a monetary reward for every new customer the employee brings to the company.
 Usually the bonus is many times smaller than the value of the new business.

-To gamify referrals, you can also set up a program where you award a “Networker of the Month” with a free paid vacation at a nice hotel (or a different award that’s appropriate for your industry).
+To gamify referrals, you can also set up a program where you award a “Networker of the Month” with a free paid vacation at a nice hotel or another meaningful award.

 You can also share sales number for all staff.
 “Imagine the pride one competitive staff member will have,” Ivan says, “when he or she breaks your number.”